moltin/ruby-sdk/README.md

 #### Customizing the requests

 The requests to retrieve data from the API can be configured for pagination, sorting, filtering and including related resources.

-Check the [API docs](https://moltin.api-docs.io/v2/using-the-api) for the up-to-date options available for each type of resource.

 ##### Lazy Loading